learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 You will be able to:

-- Understand the OO lifecycle, and the relationship between attributes and methods
+* Use inheritance to write nonredundant code
+* Create methods that calculate statistics of the attributes of an object
-- Create Object-Oriented data models that describe the real world with classes
+* Create Object-Oriented data models that describe the real world with multiple classes and subclasses and interaction between classes

 <img src='images/herd_immunity.gif'>